 For reasons I will come to, a small balance sheet is better than a large balance sheet, and a small balance sheet is only possible under a corridor system, not a floor system.
-Banks are currently holding over \$21⁄2 trillion in liquid assets to meet the liquidity coverage ratio requirement.
+Banks are currently holding over \$2.5 trillion in liquid assets to meet the liquidity coverage ratio requirement.
 If the interest rate the Fed pays on reserves is equal to the fed funds rate and approximately equal to other money market rates, banks will choose to satisfy their liquidity requirement in large part with reserves.
 The Fed will, of course, then have to meet that demand by holding a large portfolio of securities.

 By contrast, under the corridor system, the Fed would end up with a relatively small balance sheet.
-I spoke with a number of bank Treasurers and CFOs about how they would adjust if the interest rate the Fed paid on excess reserves were 50-100 basis points below the fed funds rate.
-Not surprisingly they indicated they would find a way to minimize their excess reserves balances.
-They would reduce their LCR requirements by borrowing beyond 30 days or lending within 30 days.
+I spoke with a number of bank treasurers and CFOs about how they would adjust if the interest rate the Fed paid on excess reserves were fifty to one hundred basis points below the fed funds rate.
+Not surprisingly, they indicated they would find a way to minimize their excess reserves balances.
+They would reduce their LCR (liquidity coverage ratio) requirements by borrowing beyond thirty days or lending within thirty days.
 And they would hold Treasury or agency securities instead of reserves.
 There should be no shortage of securities: if the Fed is providing fewer reserves, it is holding correspondingly fewer government securities.